-III.3 Transmission of shocks across markets
+3.3.
+Transmission of shocks across markets

-The cross-market transmission of shocks is analyzed by studying how banking and bond market shocks affect each other across regimes.
+The cross-market transmission of shocks is analysed by studying how banking and bond market shocks affect each other across regimes.
+There is little or no evidence of spillovers in the cross-market shocks so we concentrate on the contemporaneous effects.
 We begin by focusing on the propagation of banking shocks.

-III.3.1 Impact of banking shocks on sovereign bond markets
+3.3.1.
+Impact of banking shocks on sovereign bond markets

-Figures 6 and 7 show the GIRFs for the reaction of each country's domestic bond in response to a domestic and global banking shock respectively.
+Figures 6 and 7 show the GIRFs for the reaction of each country's domestic bond in response to a domestic and global banking shock, respectively.
 There is a similar pattern across both figures.
 Firstly, during 'Normal' market conditions, both domestic and global banking shocks illicit a negative or zero contemporaneous reaction in sovereign bond markets.
-This is consistent with the literature on stock-sovereign bond correlations, which shows that these two asset classes tend to be negatively correlated when financial markets are calm (see Connolly et al., 2005; Guidolin and Timmermann, 2006; Anderson et al., 2008; and Flavin et al., 2014 among others).
+This is consistent with the literature on stock-sovereign bond correlations, which shows that these two asset classes tend to be negatively correlated when financial markets are calm (see Connolly, Stivers, and Sun 2005; Guidolin and Timmermann 2006; Anderson, Krylova, and Vähämaa 2008; Flavin, Morley, and Panopoulou 2014 among others).
 As we transit into the crisis regime, there is evidence of contagion from the domestic bank shocks across the GIIPS countries but the response remains relatively muted.
 In the case of the global bank shock, though the response is statistically different from the normal regime and hence by strict definition, constitutes contagion, it is noteworthy that in all cases except Greece the response remains negative or zero.
 Thus the sovereign bonds remain largely insulated from the direct effects of global banking shocks and continued to provide a hedge against global bank shocks, even if not against domestic bank shocks, during this phase of the crisis.
 However, in the intense phase of the crisis, the story is strikingly different with strong evidence of contagion in the transmission of both domestic and global banking shocks to the sovereign bond markets across the group of GIIPS.
 Distress in the domestic and global banking sectors is transmitted to the sovereign bond, contributing to the negative spiral for these pair of markets.